synapticon/ethernet_client_examples/README.md

 - [Boost.Asio](https://www.boost.org/doc/libs/1_83_0/doc/html/boost_asio.html): For networking functionality.
 - [nlohmann/json](https://github.com/nlohmann/json): For JSON handling.

-We recommend using `vcpkg`, a cross-platform package manager, to easily install these dependencies.
-Here are the steps for Windows (x64):
+We recommend using **vcpkg**, a cross-platform package manager, to simplify the installation of required dependencies.
+Follow these steps to set up vcpkg and install the necessary libraries on **Windows (x64)**:

 ```pwsh
 cd ~